-As eligibility for the COVID-19 vaccinations expands to more members of our community, New York State has shifted the delivery of vaccine allocations from health care systems to state and county mass vaccination sites, pharmacies and to facilities for groups like veterans and those with developmental disabilities.
+As eligibility for the COVID-19 vaccinations expands to more members of our community, New York State has expanded the delivery of vaccine allocations from health care systems to state and county mass vaccination sites, pharmacies and to facilities for groups like veterans and those with developmental disabilities.

 We recommend continually checking the Finger Lakes Vaccination Hub for the latest on eligibility for and availability of COVID-19 vaccination appointments in our region.
 We’ve also developed the tools below and will continue to provide helpful resources and information from our experts about the COVID-19 vaccines.

-Groups who are eligible for vaccinations at New York State, County Health Department and pharmacy vaccination locations include emergency services workers and individuals who have been diagnosed with a chronic condition, including pregnancy, obesity, heart disease or cancer.
 We highly recommend that you visit the Finger Lakes Vaccine Hub website to confirm your vaccine eligibility and view available vaccination appointments at other locations throughout our region.
 You can also check your eligibility and availability for vaccine clinic appointments through New York State.

 If you have a scheduled COVID-19 vaccination appointment, please arrive on time and bring the below with you: